European Transonic Wind Tunnel

-The European transonic wind tunnel (ETW) is a high-Reynolds-number transonic wind tunnel using nitrogen as test gas.
+The European transonic wind tunnel (ETW) is a high-Reynolds-number transonic wind tunnel using nitrogen as the test gas.

 It is one of the world's largest cryogenic wind tunnels.
 It is situated in Cologne, Germany.
-ETW was constructed and is operated by the four European countries France, Germany, Great Britain and The Netherlands.
-The ETW is in operation since 1994.
+ETW was constructed and is operated by the four European countries France, Germany, Great Britain and the Netherlands.
+The ETW has been in operation since 1994.

 ETW provides real-flight Reynolds numbers by virtue of both increased pressure and decreased temperature.
-Independent variation of Reynolds number and aero elastic loading can be done there.
-They specialize in Flight Reynolds number testing for full-span and semi-span models at cruise conditions and extreme borders of flight envelope.
+Independent variation of Reynolds number and aeroelastic loading can be investigated.
+They specialize in flight Reynolds number testing for full-span and semi-span models at cruise conditions and extreme borders of the flight envelope.

 Tunnel parameters

 The tunnel parameters are as follows: